rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

     [root@localhost root]# twadmin --print-polfile  > twpol.txt
     ```

 4. Edit the text file you created above using any text editor.
-Comment out references to the objects that you don’t want to monitor; you can use the tripwire_diffs.txt file you created earlier as a guideline.
+Comment out references to objects that you do not want to monitor.
+You can use the tripwire_diffs.txt file you created earlier as a guideline.
 Type:

     ```bash
     [root@localhost  root]# vi twpol.txt